-In addition, the iA Financial Corporation Stock Option Plan provides that the maximum number of Common Shares that may be reserved for issuance to any one person pursuant to the exercise of stock options granted under the Plan or pursuant to any other share compensation arrangement may not exceed 1.4 % of the issued and outstanding shares at the time of the grant.
+In addition, the iA Financial Corporation Stock Option Plan provides that the maximum number of Common Shares that may be reserved for issuance to any one person pursuant to the exercise of stock options granted under the Plan or pursuant to any other share compensation arrangement may not exceed 1.4% of the issued and outstanding common shares of iA Financial Corporation at the time of the grant.

-Also, the Plan provides that the total number of Common Shares that may be issued to insiders at any time pursuant to the exercise of stock options granted under the Plan and any other share compensation arrangements may not, without the approval of the Common Shareholders, exceed 10 % of the outstanding shares.
+Also, the Plan provides that the total number of Common Shares that may be issued to insiders at any time pursuant to the exercise of stock options granted under the Plan and any other share compensation arrangements may not, without the approval of iA Financial Corporation's Common Shareholders, exceed 10% of the outstanding common shares of iA Financial Corporation.

-It is also stipulated that the number of shares issued under the Plan and any other share compensation arrangements in a one-year period shall not exceed 10 % of the outstanding Common Shares in the case of insiders, or 1.4 % of the outstanding shares in the case of shares issued to any one insider and that insider's associates.
+It is also stipulated that the number of shares issued under the Plan and any other share compensation arrangements in a one-year period shall not exceed 10% of iA Financial Corporation's outstanding Common Shares in the case of insiders, or 1.4% of iA Financial Corporation's outstanding Common Shares in the case of shares issued to any one insider and that insider's associates.